 His ability to reach favorable pre-trial resolution is bolstered by his experience in the courtroom.
 From a federal jury trial brought under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund) to ongoing federal bench trials brought under the Endangered Species Act (ESA), Jared handles litigation from inception through trial.
-Whether the stakes include millions of dollars, finite natural resources, or onerous injunctive relief, his holistic perspective toward the process affords the ability to focus squarely on what matters most for his clients: their future.
+Whether the stakes include millions of dollars, finite natural resources, or onerous injunctive relief, his holistic perspective toward the process affords clients the ability to keep their focus on what matters most to them.
 While no result is ever guaranteed in court, he believes that a counsel’s painstaking attention to detail, careful analysis, and good judgment is a client’s best means to securing a prosperous and litigation-free future.

 Jared’s clients consist of public entities and businesses, from counties and irrigation districts to farmers and other water users.
 However, his litigation background includes cases involving constitutional law, personal injury, medical malpractice, construction defects, employment, and various business-related disputes.

 As the father of young children, he spends most of his time outside of work focused on family, but he continues to look for rare occasions to take off to a beach with his wife or hit the slopes with his friends.